 No!
 But your expert guide can help you purchase your ticket at the end of the tour if you'd like to climb the tour on your own.

-Notre Dame Cathedral and Sainte-Chapelle are wheelchair accessible, but the Conciergerie is not.
+Sainte-Chapelle is wheelchair accessible, but the Conciergerie is not.
 Please contact us with any questions; we are also happy to design a private, customized tour for visitors with mobility concerns.

 Generally speaking, the walk begins near Place Saint-Michel.
-Your confirmation email will have the exact meeting point details along with a map, and 24/7 phone number.
+Your confirmation email will have the exact meeting point details along with a map.
 The walk typically ends on the Ile de la Cité.

 Tours operate rain or shine, but in the case of inclement weather, your guide will modify the tour so more time is spent indoors.
 It never hurts to have an umbrella on hand.

 Yes.
-If you've selected the tickets at the time of your booking we will purchase the combined Sainte-Chapelle+Conciergerie ticket in advance of your tour.
 Your guide will have them on hand.
 Please note that we don't visit the towers or the interior of Notre Dame, nor the Saint-Jacques Tower.

 Unfortunately, not.
 Tickets are mandatory and can't be canceled or modified.
-The Museum Pass is accepted at both the Sainte-Chapelle and Conciergerie but doesn't guarantee a skip-the-line access.
-Due to the long waiting lines at the Sainte-Chapelle we need to use the E-ticket instead.
+The Museum Pass is accepted at both the Sainte-Chapelle and Conciergerie but doesn't guarantee skip-the-line access.